sun-umn/PyGRANSO/README.md

         python test_cpu.py

-4. Check the Examples section (https://ncvx.org/PyGRANSO/examples) in the documentation website to get started.
+4. Check the [example folder](./examples) in the source code or [example section](https://ncvx.org/PyGRANSO/examples) on the documentation website to get started.

 ## Dependencies
     Python-3.9.7